Please refer to the ‘Undergraduate Further Reading’ pages for information on lifelong learning, gender, university management and general information.

 The Postgraduate Taught Experience Survey (PTES) ran in 2018 for the tenth consecutive year.
 This year the survey achieved its highest ever response, with over 100 institutions from across the UK gathering information from 85,880 students.
 This report is of PTES 2018, but has been informed by analysis of the near 400,000

 responses to PTES since the redesign of the survey in 2014.
-The analysis in this report aims to reflect the diversity of the postgraduate taught (PGT) cohort, in terms of theirmotivations, aims and experiences.
+The analysis in this report aims to reflect the diversity of the postgraduate taught (PGT) cohort, in terms of their motivations, aims and experiences.
 However, there are some key findings that apply across the sector.
 For example, analysis of motivations has found that the more factors a student can reflect upon as having motivated their choice of course and institution, the more positive that student is about their experience.
-This underlines that student perceptions are a subjective reflection of how the course and wider learning environment suits the individual student.
+This underlines that student perceptions are a subjective reflection of how the course and wider learning environment suit the individual student.
 Available here

-The paper is structured in four sections: The Introduction explains why a national discussion on the nature of the doctorate in the UK is needed, and it outlines the context within which such a discussion should take place.
+Park.
+C. (2007) Redefining the Doctorate, York: The Higher Education Academy The paper is structured in four sections: The Introduction explains why a national discussion on the nature of the doctorate in the UK is needed, and it outlines the context within which such a discussion should take place.
 Drivers of change outlines the three main sets of factors driving change in the UK doctorate.
 Responses in the UK discusses the three main ways in which doctoral education in the UK is adapting to these drivers of change and Framing the debate summarises the reasons why a national debate on the nature of the doctorate in the UK is now needed, and it outlines what key questions should be addressed in that debate.
 Available here

 Park, C. (2008) The taught postgraduate student experience: Overview of a Higher Education Academy survey, York: Higher Education Academy